 ASK: What did Ellie do that changed things?
-Do you think that was hard for Ellie to do?
-Why?
+Why might it have been hard for Ellie to change?

 CONNECT: What are some ways you can help a new child in the neighborhood or school feel comfortable and accepted?
 Is it important for someone who has been here to welcome the new kid or family to the block or can you wait until the new kid comes to you?

 - Write a kind note to a new friend at your school or on you team.

 - Role-playing is a great way to get practice with difficult social situations.
 Assign some of the following roles and act out the situations.
 Try acting out the same situations with different strategies to see which works best.